joshhornby/joshhornby.github.io/_posts/2026-02-17-scope-creep-and-how-to-fight-it.md

 "The customer really needs this."
 Urgent requests from customers feel impossible to refuse.
 But customers will always want more.
 The question is whether this specific addition is worth delaying everything else.

 "We forgot to include..."
 Discovered requirements feel like corrections to an incomplete plan, not additions.
 But they're still additions.
-The plan was complete for what it covered; this is new scope.
+The plan was complete for what it covered.
+This is new scope.

 "Just a small tweak."
 Small is relative.
 Small compared to the original feature can still be real work.
 And small things ship with testing, documentation, edge cases.